lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-1.rst

     :name: portal-301-1-5
     :alt: Color-magnitude and color-color diagrams of stars in the 47 Tuc field.

     Figure 5: Color-magnitude and color-color diagrams of stars in the 47 Tuc field.
-The red box in the color-magnitude diagram represents stellar populations in the outer SMC.
+The selected box in the color-magnitude diagram represents stellar populations in the outer SMC.
 47 Tuc lies more than 2 degrees from the main body of the SMC, but a diffuse stellar population from the SMC extends into the 47 Tuc field, contributing to the color-magnitude diagram of 47 Tuc.

 6. Exercises for the learner